Meat and alternatives

 Legumes and tofu are a nutritious and inexpensive.
 They are a good source of vegetable protein and iron.
 Legumes are also rich in fibre.

-There are many kinds of legumes, including lentils, chickpeas, kidney beans, black beans, white beans, etc. Serve them in purées, mashed with a fork, or in soups.
+There are many kinds of legumes, including lentils, chickpeas, kidney beans, black beans, white beans, etc. You can offer them as puree, mash them with a fork, or add them to soup or other dishes.

 Opt for regular tofu (firm, semi firm, or extra firm) rather than soft tofu.
 Soft tofu contains more water, and therefore has less protein and iron.

-Tofu can easily be mashed with a fork or crumbled and mixed with vegetables.
+Tofu can be easily mashed with a fork, crumbled and mixed with vegetables, or cooked and served as sticks.

 Eggs